clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 In the console: `install.packages("pander")`.

 * Note that unlike the `library()` command, the name of a package to be installed must be in quotes.
 This is because the name here is a search term (text, not an object!) while for `library()` it is an actual R object.
-* Once you install a package, you don't need to re-install it until you update R. Consequently, **you should not include `install.packages()` in any markdown document or R script.
+* Once you install a package, you don't need to re-install it until you update R. Consequently, you should not include `install.packages()` in any markdown document or R script!

 Installing Tutorial Package